 5. What expenses to keep your eye on

 There are some expenses that are more open to overstatement or multiple claims than others.
 Airline add-ons, such as premium seat options and priority boarding, are difficult to spot when added to a flight.
-If the traveller only has a statement or a company credit card, it may be possible to hide such add-ons.
+If the traveler only has a statement or a company credit card, it may be possible to hide such add-ons.

 Claiming additional mileage when driving for business and purchasing more petrol than required is another common type of fraud that is difficult to spot.
 40% of exaggerated expenses are for fuel, which is often paid for in cash.
 Perhaps consider inserting into your policy a request for documented driving directions from a map website or app that correlate to the amount the employee is requesting.